haohanxu616/NS_Equation_FNO_Example/README.md

 # Fourier Neural Operator for Navier-Stokes Equation

 ## Overview
 This repository is based on the original implementation of the Fourier Neural Operator (FNO), available at [neuraloperator/neuraloperator](https://github.com/neuraloperator/neuraloperator.git).
-The theoretical foundation of this work is presented in the following paper:
+The theoretical foundation is presented in the following paper:

 **Original Paper: "Fourier Neural Operator for Parametric Partial Differential Equations"**
 [Paper Link](https://arxiv.org/abs/2010.08895)